Last updated on December 22, 2025

 Invoke Despair | Illustration by Donato Giancola

 Hello planeswalkers!
 Welcome back to your source for the best cards and synergies to take your MTG play to the next level.
 Today let’s take a look at black removal spells.
-Removal is on the mind of every single MTG player.
+Good removal is on the mind of every single MTG player.
 If you’re not disrupting your opponent’s plan, then you’re most likely doomed to lose.

 What Is Black Removal in MTG?